You can cancel your lease in the following situations:

 Don’t forget to keep a copy.

 The document should be from someone qualified to say you need to move.
-For example, a welfare worker can confirm that you have to move to low-rent housing.
+For example, a letter from the Office municipal de l'habitation de Montréal confirming your move to low-rent housing.

 you must include the following documents with your notice:

 3 - Pay your rent until the end of your notice period, that is,